 - Voltoral Gel (Ointment)

-Paracetamol is the most commonly used medication for back pain in the inital stages.
+Paracetamol is the most commonly used even by back pain specialists in london for back pain in the initial stages.
 It is called an ‘analgesic’ and an ‘antipyretic’.

 Analgesic means that paracetamol is effective in reducing pain.
 Antipyretic means that it reduces fever by working on the temperature settings in our brain.